-80% of survey respondents said they had access to a community bin or a dhalao, a key feature of Delhi's neighbourhoods, whose conditions is often associated with the again significantly by municipality, ranging from 79% in New Delhi Municipal Council to around 20% in North and East Delhi Municipal Corporations.
+Graph 62: Access to community bin/dhalao - responses by municipality again significantly by municipality, ranging from 79% in New Delhi Municipal Council to around 20% in North and East Delhi Municipal Corporations.
 These numbers reflect the diverse nature of waste management arrangements across the city, but also speak to residents' widespread frustration with present shortcomings.